thecml/kubernetes-on-arm/README.md

 # Make an replication controller with an image
 # Hopefully you will have some minions, so you is able to see how they spread across hosts
-# The nginx-test image is a nginx server serving only one message: "<p>WELCOME TO NGINX</p>"
+# The nginx-test image will be downloaded from Docker Hub and is a nginx server which only is serving the message: "<p>WELCOME TO NGINX</p>"
 kubectl run my-nginx --image=luxas/nginx-test --replicas=3

 # See that the nginx container is running